JoururiChan/pcthmon/FEATURES.md

 ## Events

 * Team Rocket has another plan to thwart.
-* Random Wonder Trades in the Goldenrod TohoCom Center, including random held items and original trainers.
+* Random Wonder Trades in the Goldenrod PokéCom Center, including random held items and original trainers.
-* Catching all 26 Hina is worthwhile…
+* Catching all 26 Unown is worthwhile…
 * Move Reminder in the same house as the Move Deleter.
 (Code borrowed from TPP Anniversary Crystal, thanks to its developers graciously making [their source code](https://github.com/TwitchPlaysPokemon/tppcrystal251pub/) public.)
 * 21 move tutors throughout Johto and Kanto.
-* Falkner is in Dark Cave, encouraging you to beat Autumn Tower first.
+* Falkner is in Dark Cave, encouraging you to beat Sprout Tower first.
-* Photographing your Tohomon at the Cianwood Photo Studio once a day now makes it happier, like haircuts or massages.
+* Photographing your Pokémon at the Cianwood Photo Studio once a day now makes it happier, like haircuts or massages.
 (No more GameBoy Printer support.)
 * The Mystery Gift girl in Goldenrod Dept. Store gives you a random Berry once a day.
 (No more Mystery Gift support.)
-* The Toho Seer is replaced by the Stats Judge.
+* The Poké Seer is replaced by the Stats Judge.
 * Lt.
 Surge's electric fences are back.
 * Celadon Dept. Store now has a TV Game floor and a Home Decor wing.
 * Revised in-game trades.
 * Revised Game Corner prizes.
 * Revised Buena's Password prizes.
 * The Odd Egg is always shiny, with an equal chance to be either gender.
-* Three of Prof. Oak's aides give you items as you complete the Tohodex.
+* Three of Prof. Oak's aides give you items as you complete the Pokédex.
 * Bill's grandpa gives you one of each evolutionary stone in Goldenrod City.
 Later they can be bought in Celadon Dept. Store.
 * Eusine shows you the legendary beasts in Celadon City in case you haven't found them roaming.
 * Respawn any fainted legendaries (except for Celebi) after beating the Elite Four.
 (Suicune roams instead of appearing in Bell Tower.)
 (Also respawns Sudowodo.)